 – Thank you for paying attention to our guidelines.

-Papers presented at the Migration Conferences can also be considered for regular and special issues in peer-reviewed international journals including Migration Letters, Border Crossing, Remittances Review, and Göç Dergisi as well as being invited to edited book projects.
+Papers presented at the Migration Conferences can also be considered for regular and special issues in peer-reviewed international journals including Migration and Diversity, Border Crossing, Transnational Education Review, and Göç Dergisi as well as being invited to edited book projects.
 You can inspect here the books and journals published by Transnational Press London.